lsaavedr/LowPower_Teensy3/README.md

 ```

 **example sketch: using "DeepSleep" function:**<br>
-The `DeepSleep` function puts the processor into lowest current consumtion sleep mode.
-Only certian
+The `DeepSleep` function puts the processor into lowest current consumption sleep mode.
+Only certain
 wakeup events are used that are defined above in the function description.
 This sketch sets up the
 Teensy to sleep for 5 seconds then wake using the built-in RTC.
 An optional callback handler can be
 added by the user to restore things after waking up is desired -> `LP.DeepSleep(RTCA_WAKE, 5, callback);`.